Susan R. Rankin, Ph.D.

 Michael R. Woodford

-Michael R. Woodford, MSW, PhD, is an Assistant Professor of Social Work at the University of Michigan.
+Michael R. Woodford, MSW, PhD, is an Associate Professor of Social Work at the Wilfrid Laurier University in Waterloo, Ontario, Canada.
 His research addresses the health and wellbeing of LGBTQ college students.
-In particular, Michael examines the effects of subtle discrimination, such as hearing the phrase “that’s so gay,” and overt discrimination, for example threats of violence, on students’ wellbeing.
+In particular, Michael examines the effects of subtle discrimination, such as microaggressions, and overt discrimination, for example threats of violence, on students’ wellbeing.
 He also documents the consequences of being a bystander to various types of discrimination, including heterosexist harassment.
 To foster acceptance and social inclusion of LGBTQ people, Michael also studies heterosexual college students’ attitudes toward LGBT people and LGBT policies.